 \begin{lemma} \cite[Lemma 4]{mmm} Let $T\in PT_n$ with $n\ge 1$ edges.
 Then, $\lambda(T)|2n$.
 If $T$ has a unique centroid, then $\lambda(T)$ is even; else, $\lambda(T) = 2n$ if $n$ is even, and $\lambda(T)\in\{n,2n\}$ if $n$ is odd.
 For $n\ge 4$ and any even divisor $k$ of $2n$, or for $k=n$, there is $T\in PT_n$ with $\lambda(T) = k$. \end{lemma}

-{\bf Relation of middle levels to Dyck words:} Our objective is to define as in \cite{mmm} basic flip sequences that together visit every necklace exactly once to obtain a 2-factor (or cycle factor \cite{mmm}) in $N_n$, i.e. a collection of disjoint cycles that visits every vertex of $N_n$ exactly once.
+{\bf Relation of middle levels to Dyck words:} Our objective is to define as in \cite{mmm} basic flip sequences that visit every necklace exactly once in order to obtain a 2-factor (or cycle factor \cite{mmm}) in $N_n$, namely a collection of disjoint cycles that visits every vertex of $N_n$ exactly once.

 \begin{lemma} Let $n\ge 1$.
 For any $x\in A_n$, there is a unique integer $\ell = \ell(x)$ with $0\le\ell\le 2n$ such that the last $2n$ bits of $\sigma^\ell(x)$ form a Dyck word.
 For any $y\in B_n$, there is a unique integer $\ell = \ell(y)$ with $0\le\ell\le 2n$ such that the first $2n$ bits of $\sigma^\ell(y)$ form a Dyck word. {\rm(Modified from \cite[Lemma 5]{mmm} that refers in turn to \cite[Problem 7]{Bol})}. \end{lemma}